redhunter99/k8s-net-lab/02-pod-network-namespace/README.md

 lsns -p <PID>

-This confirms:
+What this proves:

 Pause container owns the network namespace

-Application containers join it
+Application containers attach to it

+Pod networking is NOT container-specific

-🔍 Step 3: List All Network Namespaces ip netns list
+🔍 Step 3: List All Network Namespaces on the Node

+List namespaces using either method:

+ip netns list